▲ SIGMATERMINAL Open Terminal →

 Is ARM a buy right now?

-Arm Holdings PLC's current read is a Growth / Valuation Compression setup with 62 confidence over a 3–6 months horizon.
-Valuation: OVERVALUED.
+Arm Holdings PLC's current read is a Growth / Momentum with Valuation Concern setup with 55 confidence over a 6-12 months horizon.
+Valuation: OVERVALUED on legacy multiples; fairly-valued only if 20%+ annual EPS growth persists.
 See the full bull and bear case above, or run a live analysis for the exact entry, target and stop.

 Is ARM overvalued?